a co-production with The Bushwick Starr

 “Magical, mischievous, and just plan hilarious.” –Theatermania

 A woman walks into a bar.
 Her name is Porto.
 She’s a regular.
 She likes this bar: serious food, serious wine, serious bartender–a staple in a gentrifying Brooklyn neighborhood (perhaps Bushwick?).
 Her friends, her wine, and her artisanal snacks are there; her doubts about being a Modern Woman are put on snooze.
 A handsome stranger walks in and orders something special.
 Disruption ensues: an upside-down romantic comedy unfolds inside and outside her head.
 Desires of all kinds are awakened with a ferocious thump.
 A nice smile is a nice smile, but can we enjoy the sausage once we know how it’s made?

-WP Theater teams up with The Bushwick Starr and New Georges to present the Off-Broadway debut of the sold-out hit [PORTO] by Kate Benson and directed by Lee Sunday Evans, whose last collaboration, the Obie Award-winning A Beautiful Day in November on the Banks of the Greatest of the Great Lakes, was a smash success at WP in 2015.
+WP Theater teams up with The Bushwick Starr in association with New Georges to present the Off-Broadway debut of the sold-out hit [PORTO] by Kate Benson and directed by WP Theater Lab Alum Lee Sunday Evans, whose last collaboration, the Obie Award-winning A Beautiful Day in November on the Banks of the Greatest of the Great Lakes, was a smash success at WP in 2015.

 Lee Sunday Evans